To combat the opioid epidemic, we're taking steps to reduce risk and harm—not reduce the availability of opioids when medically necessary.

 But, these drugs are highly addictive and have serious risks.
 Opioid use disorder (OUD), or what we commonly call opioid addiction, is one of those risks, and the symptoms of this brain-altering disease are debilitating and tragic.
 OUD includes both prescription and illicit opioids, but studies repeatedly show that nearly four out of five heroin users started with painkillers.
 The Center for Disease Control (CDC) found that people who are addicted to painkillers are 40 times more likely to be addicted to heroin.
 We know that prescription opioid consumption has quadrupled since 1999.
 And every year, doctors write enough opioid prescriptions for every adult in the country to have a bottle in their medicine cabinet, leaving far too many leftover pills available for potential diversion and misuse.

-Given these facts, Shatterproof emphasizes that we must find ways to work together to prevent the continuation of this epidemic.
-Some of these steps include encouraging doctors to follow the CDC’s recommendations, and implementing safety measures that prevent deadly prescription drug combinations.
+Given these facts, Shatterproof emphasizes that we must find ways to work together to prevent the continuation of this epidemic, implementing safety measures that prevent deadly prescription drug combinations.
 These steps are part of a broader systems-level approach at curbing the crisis, and are intended to reduce potential risk and harm—not reduce the availability of these medications when medically necessary.

-This is why we fought to make sure that every state in America has a Prescription Drug Monitoring Program (PDMPs) to help inform provider decisions and minimize patient risk.
-We’ve regularly shared information about the CDC’s updated guidelines.
+This is why we fight to make sure providers receive addiction education and training to help inform prescribing decisions and minimize patient risk.
 And it’s why we’re now focused on improving the quality of addiction care to align with best practices and ensure that everyone who needs treatment, gets it.

 The Substance Use Treatment Task Force we launched last year is working diligently to implement our National Principles of Care announced in November.
 The Task Force has brought together a group of health insurers, policy experts, provider groups, and researchers to ensure that every American with a substance use disorder has access to evidence-based treatment.